microsoft/omnichannel-chat-sdk/docs/TROUBLESHOOTING_GUIDE.md

             </pre>

         1. Take a look in the developer `console` and see if there's any errors.
+            1. You can filter logs by
+                - `error`
+                - `failed`
+                - `failScenario`

+            and see if there's any results from these filters.

         1. Take a look in the `network activity` and see if there's any failures.